OpenSecuritySummit/oss2018/content/participant-remote/photobox-gs/barbara-prevel.md

 pre-summit      :
 status          : add details
 sessions        :

+          - AWS Lambda Security
+          - AWS WAF for DDoS Mitigation
+          - Replacing Akamai with AWS Shield
+          - Incident handling with DarkTrace
+          - Owasp Testing Guide v5
+          - Using AI and ML for incident response
 # add the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions (one per line): -Security Playbooks Diagrams -Hackathon Daily Sessions
 ---